mhulse/git-swole/README.md

-# git-swole
+# git SWOLE!

-My Gym Exercise Workout Weight Lifting Routine
+**My Gym Exercise Workout Weight Lifting Routine**

+## Create

+Routine should be a 3-day schedule, but if time does not permit, switch to a 2-day routine.

+**There should be a 1-day rest period** between routine days.

+Each exercise should be five sets of 10 reps.

+For free weights, start with no weights, and add weight for each set.

+Never add so much weight that your form is thrown off.

 ## Videos